schoien/docs/README.md

 # Docs
-A simple php script that reads file structure an gives file info for easy documentation.
+A simple php script that reads file structure an gives file info for easy and live documentation.

-## Use:
+## Functions:
-Will look for Deskription comments in:
+Will look for Deskription comments in files defined in settings.json
-php, less, css, js files: /*DOCS *Deskription here* */
-twig, comp files: {#DOCS *Deskription here* #}
-open for sugestions on filetypes

 Will list all files where current file is used.

-Function in pipeline:
+### In pipeline:
 List all files used by current file.

 ## Dependencies: